tinymce/tinymce-docs/ui-components/dialog.md

 {% include codepen.html id="dialog-pet-machine" height="150" tab="js" %}

 The dialog in this example contains two interactive components - an input component named `catdata` and a checkbox component named `isdog`.
 These names are used in the `initialdata` configuration property to set the initial values for these components.
-In this case, when the dialog loads the input will contain the text _"initial Cat"_ and the checkbox will not be checked.
+In this case, when the dialog loads the input will contain the text _initial Cat_ and the checkbox will not be checked.

 The dialog also contains two footer buttons - a **submit** type button and a **cancel** type button.
 Since the dialog's configuration does not contain an `onCancel` callback, clicking the cancel type button will just close the dialog.
 However, the configuration does contain an `onSubmit` callback that will be fired when the submit type button is clicked.